Srisanthosh-05/AddressBook/README.md

-Here’s a **professional, extended project description** you can use for your GitHub repository README:

----

 ## 📖 AddressBook (C Project)

 The **AddressBook** project is a simple **C-based contact management system** that allows users to store, manage, and persist contact information.
 It implements a **CRUD (Create, Read, Update, Delete)** application with file handling, making it a great example of using **structures, arrays, and file operations in C programming**.